Infineon/deepcraft-studio-accelerators/MotorImbalanceDetection/README.md

 ![Connection Diagram 3](./Resources/image3.png)

-Flash the code using the Modus Toolbox workspace within Eclipse IDE on to the PSOC C3 drive card.
+Flash the code using the Modus Toolbox Programmer on to the PSOC C3 drive card.
 The .hex file can be accessed by navigating to
 Tools > Data Collection.
-The main steps for flashing the .hex file using ModusToolbox are similar to those described at this link https://developer.imagimob.com/getting-started/infineon-ai-evaluation-kit#streaming-firmware-for-psoc-6-ai-evaluation-kit
+The main steps for flashing the .hex file are similar to those described at this link https://developer.imagimob.com/getting-started/infineon-ai-evaluation-kit#streaming-firmware-for-psoc-6-ai-evaluation-kit

 ### Methods to capture data